cecileane/computingtools/pages/notes1004.md

 cut -f 1 Mus_musculus.GRCm38.75_chr1.bed | sort | uniq # check chromosome 1 only
 cut -f 2 Mus_musculus.GRCm38.75_chr1.bed | head -n 3
 ```

+(for what these rows mean: each one is for a genomic "feature",
+same as in the associate `.gtf` file -- check they have the same number of lines
+except for lines of metadata, and see more info in `.gtf`:
+`less -S Mus_musculus.GRCm38.75_chr1.gtf`)

 other ways to use options for `cut`: